Newsom’s income went up in 1st year as California governor

 But most of the couple’s income — an additional $1.3 million — came through passive sources, compared to $775,000 in 2018.
 Newsom owns The PlumpJack Group, which includes a suite of wineries and restaurants now run by his sister and cousin.
 He put them in a blind trust run by a family friend after he was elected, and the names of the individual holdings are shielded on the tax returns.
 The couple has several other trusts and businesses.

-Newsom additionally made $39,000 for a children’s book he is writing about dyslexia, a condition he’s had since childhood that can make it harder to read.
-The Newsoms made $146 in gross income from other counties through Siebel Newsom’s blind trust, though the returns show they did not have financial accounts or trusts in foreign countries.
+Newsom additionally made $39,000 after expenses for a children’s book he is writing about dyslexia, a condition he’s had since childhood that can make it harder to read.
+The Newsoms made $146 in gross income from other countries through Siebel Newsom’s blind trust, though the returns show they did not have financial accounts or trusts in foreign countries.

 The couple has four young children, and in 2019 the family moved into a home in a Sacramento suburb.
-They lost nearly $250,000 after expenses renting out their prior home in Marin County.
+They rented out their prior Marin County home for $140,000, the returns show, but reported a nearly $250,000 loss on the property.
 The Newsoms put the home up for sale for almost $6 million in 2019 but are still renting it, Click said.
 Newsom made $79,000 on the sale of a Napa property he co-owned with his sister and father.
 They earned $3,000 on a property in Hawaii.

-They paid about $69,000 in taxes for employees of their home.
-Click could not immediately say how many people the family employs.
+They paid $288,000 in wages to employees at their home, but Click did not comment on how many people the family employs.
+They paid more than $69,000 in “household employment taxes.”

 Newsom’s campaign gave reporters about one hour to look through the tax returns on Monday, and reporters could not take photographs.
 The 2019 law requiring candidates to release their returns says the secretary of state must post redacted versions of the returns online for the public to see.
 Candidates must submit their returns at least 98 days prior to a primary.